What are habilitative services?

 - Maximizing recovery: Rehabilitative therapy aims to maximize a patient's functional abilities, regain strength, and improve their quality of life.

-Rehabilitative services often involve occupational therapy, speech therapy, and physical therapy, similar to habilitative services.
+Like habilitative services, rehabilitative services often involve occupational, speech, and physical therapy.
 However, the focus shifts to regaining lost skills or abilities rather than developing new ones.

-Habilitative and rehabilitative services share similarities in their approach to improving an individual's functional abilities, but they differ in several key aspects.
+Habilitative and rehabilitative services share similarities in their approach to improving an individual's functional abilities but differ in several key aspects.
 Understanding the difference between the two is crucial for healthcare practitioners to provide appropriate and effective therapy services.

 Definitions and goals

 Habilitation services are designed to help individuals develop, learn, or improve functional abilities that may not be developing normally.
-These services are often geared towards pediatric patients or individuals born with developmental challenges.
-The primary goal of the habilitative process is to help individuals attain skills that typical individuals acquire naturally during development.
-This includes walking, talking, writing, and personal care abilities.
+These services are often geared toward pediatric patients or individuals born with developmental challenges.
+Individualized programs work to help individuals attain skills typically acquired naturally during development.
+This includes walking, talking, fine motor skills, and personal care abilities.

 Rehabilitative services, on the other hand, focus on restoring skills or functions that have been lost or impaired due to injury, illness, or medical intervention, such as surgery.
-Common among patients who have suffered a traumatic brain injury, stroke, or severe physical injuries, rehabilitative therapy aims to help a person return to their pre-existing level of functioning and independence.
+Rehabilitative therapy aims to help a person return to their pre-existing level of functioning and independence.
+An occupational therapist would often cater to patients who have suffered a traumatic brain injury, stroke, or severe physical injuries.

 Target population